"chess set", "chess sets", "chess pieces", "chess museum", "schaak"

 • Maple? + cocobolo?
 K 5.8; p 2.4

 Germany.
-4 common bone Nuremberg sets.
-Especially the bone sets in this last group are often confused with the English Barleycorn sets.
+5 common bone Nuremberg sets.
+Especially the sets in this last group are often confused with the English Barleycorn sets.
 That mistake is very persistent and enters even the best books on chess sets.
-The wooden Nuremberg sets, although similar in shape, are not confused with Barleycorn, because wooden Barleycorn sets do not exist to my knowledge.
-Other Nuremberg sets, like those in the first group, may be confused if they look like Barleycorn sets.
-Decorated Nuremberg sets (none listed on the site) are mostly confused with Barleycorn, because they are much alike, unless the set has faces.
-Another example is found at the 19th century (Netherlands) page.
+Another example of the type of sets listed here is found at the 19th century (Netherlands) page.

 Unfortunately the 3rd set misses a white rook.